Ayyymannn/Traffic-Light-System/README.md

-# Project 1: Traffic Light System
+# Project: Traffic Light System

 The Traffic Light System simulates vehicle traffic on a one-way, one-lane road with an intersection that has a single traffic light.
 The system has three main components: